technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 4 - Write Copilot prompts for creating report pages in Power BI.md

     ![A screenshot of a phone Description automatically generated](./media/media4/image11.png)

+**Note** - The suggested Output might be different from the one shown in this Lab as Copilot uses different methodologies.
+You can select as per the details that you want to analyse.

 5. The page is created accordingly.

     ![A screenshot of a computer Description automatically